 - Have your key ready and choose Next

 - A box will appear and ask you to create/enter a PIN for your security key, then touch the shield or lock icon on the key (the LED indicator is usually blinking at this moment).
+If the PIN code for your FIDO2 key has already been set, it will ask to enter it.
+Please note that for biometric-enabled keys, PIN can be replaced by a fingerprint authentication.

 - You will be returned to the combined registration experience and asked to provide a meaningful name for your token so you can identify which one if you have multiple.
 Click Next.